solarwinds/ChessProject/ChessProject-Java/NOTES.md

 ## Refactoring

+  - I don't think we strictly **need** to make any other changes, in terms of what's in scope for this sprint.
+The main goal was to get all the tests working, and we've done that (and in fact have gone furrther, in that we've added some additional tests too).

+    But part of the scope of this sprint is also to get into a good state for further development in future sprints.
+So, assuming have we world enough and time, just now, I'll do some small improvements to get us into as good a state as I can.

   - Anticipating that we're going to want to have more piece types than just pawns (though not for this sprint), it feels like it's a good idea to, as early as possible, start to prepare for that.
 I'll introduce an abstract base class called *Piece*, which will provide all of